Women Workers in the Old Testament

 Even though she trained to be a submissive harem girl, Esther, the ezer woman, found inner strength to take a stand for the sake of others.

-In the short book of Esther you can read the risky actions Esther took to persuade the king to issue a decree giving Jews the right to defend themselves on December 13.
+In the short book of Esther you can read the risky actions Esther took to persuade the king to issue a decree giving Jews the right to defend themselves.
 In the process, the harem queen became a powerful woman.
 From Chapter 4 through the end of the book, we see a strong ezer woman taking on a villain and dealing politically in ways unprecedented for women in that culture.

 Sometimes as women we deplore the smallness of our challenges and the limits of our influence.
 We may feel we have limited usefulness to God.
 But we can remind ourselves that the sovereign God has his hand on our lives and knows what we are able to do.
 Whatever God is putting into your hands to do today, tomorrow, or next week is never without meaning, never without significance.
 God has brought you to your present position and place in life: " Who knows?
 Perhaps you have come to royal dignity for just such a time as this."